 The Red Flag

 The number one way to spot a “sexsurfer” is to find a gender preference on their profile.
 Some hosts explicitly specify which gender they would prefer to host.
-There is no logical reason for male hosts to specific “female only” or “male only” unless they are looking to score.
+There is no logical reason for male hosts to specify “female only” or “male only” unless they are looking to score.
 Even if a host does not explicitly specify a gender preference, you can infer it from their references.
 If someone has 34 references and all of them are from young attractive women, that’s an obvious a red flag.

 Women of Couchsurfing